Tips to maintain your horse's good looks and get the most out of grooming

 - Use a face brush or soft towel on your horse’s head and a soft-bristle brush on his legs, as these areas can be sensitive.

 - For grass and manure stains on gray horses or those with white markings, apply a spot-remover and towel off for a quick clean-up.

-Use an equine shampoo formulated for the pH of a horse’s skin and coat.
+Use an equine shampoo formulated for a horse’s skin and coat.

 - After wetting your horse’s body with the hose, using warm water if possible, scrub shampoo into the roots of your horse’s mane and tail to remove any deep down scurf that has built up.
 Then apply shampoo to a damp sponge and work the soap into his coat, starting at the top of his neck and moving down to his hindquarters.
 You can also dilute the shampoo in a bucket of warm water and sponge the soapy water onto your horse’s body.
 In fact, some concentrated equine shampoos are intended to be diluted before you use them.

 - Rinse your horse’s mane first, and then work from the top of his neck downward and back to be sure you remove all of the soap.
 Rinse thoroughly, as any soap residue can irritate his skin.